Our Team

 Trainer Bio

-I have been in the dog world for almost three decades.
-After spending my childhood consumed with horses, I got my first dog in college which began my journey in the world of training and more specifically dog sports, which became a primary focus for over 10 years.
+I have been working with dogs for almost three decades.
+I got my first dog in college and entered the world of training, specifically competition dog sports.

 I am a Certified Professional Dog Trainer through CCPDT and Fear Free Certified.
-I enjoy helping dogs of all ages with everything from foundational training and socialization, to addressing challenging behavior issues.
-I also love volunteering my time with service dogs in training and shelter animals, and am a team facilitator and teaching assistant for Atlas Assistance Dogs.
+I love helping people and dogs of all ages with everything from beginning foundational skills and socialization to addressing challenging behaviors including fear, anxiety, reactivity and aggression issues.

 Cate Law